|

 heresy in their dioceses, all because they

-are unwilling to insist on fidelity to the Gospel and the very
+are afraid and unwilling to insist on fidelity to the Gospel and the very

 the ages.
 And it will break your heart.